🔍 How to Screen Tenants

 💼 Self-Employed Applicants

 Require 2 years of tax returns, 3 months of business bank statements, and a profit/loss statement.
-Self-employment income is harder to verify but not a reason to reject.
+Self-employment isn’t a reason to reject — it requires more documentation.
 See our guide on screening self-employed tenants.

 👨🎓 No Credit History

 Young applicants and recent immigrants often have thin files.
-Consider a qualified cosigner, larger security deposit, or focus heavily on income verification and references.
+Consider a qualified cosigner, larger deposit, or focus heavily on income and references.
 A cosigner with strong credit can bridge the gap.

-Collect pet information upfront and review your state’s pet and ESA laws.
 Service animals and emotional support animals are protected under Fair Housing — you cannot charge fees or reject solely based on these animals.
+See pet and ESA laws by state before setting any pet policy.

 💱 Non-Traditional Income

-Social Security, disability payments, alimony, child support, and housing vouchers are all valid income sources.
-Many states prohibit rejecting Section 8 voucher holders.
-Always verify documentation but apply the same income-to-rent standard you use for W-2 employees.
+Social Security, disability, alimony, child support, and housing vouchers are all valid income sources.
+Many states prohibit rejecting Section 8 holders.
+Apply the same income-to-rent standard as W-2 employees.

 🏠 Recent Bankruptcy

-A completed (discharged) bankruptcy actually clears debts and may mean the applicant is in a stronger position to pay rent.
-A dismissed bankruptcy is worse — debts remain.
-Focus on income stability and rental history since the bankruptcy more than the filing itself.
+A discharged bankruptcy actually clears debts — the applicant may be in a stronger position to pay rent.
+A dismissed bankruptcy is worse; debts remain.
+Focus on income stability and rental history since the filing.

 Screen every adult who will live in the unit separately.
-All applicants should be on the lease.
-Evaluate combined income vs. rent, but also consider that if one person leaves, can the remaining occupants still afford the rent?
-Joint and several liability clauses in your lease help protect you.
+All should be on the lease.
+Evaluate combined income vs. rent and consider: if one person leaves, can the remaining occupants still cover it?

 ⚖️ FCRA Compliance — What You Must Do